SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/AccessControl.md

 ## Access Levels

-Swift provides five different *access levels* for entities within your code.
+Swift provides six different *access levels* for entities within your code.
-These access levels are relative to the source file in which an entity is defined, and also relative to the module that source file belongs to.
+These access levels are relative to the source file in which an entity is defined, the module that source file belongs to, and the package that the module belongs to.

 - *Open access* and *public access* enable entities to be used within any source file from their defining module, and also in a source file from another module that imports the defining module.
   You typically use open or public access when specifying the public interface to a framework.
   The difference between open and public access is described below.
+- *Package access*
+  enables entities to be used within any source files from their defining package, but not in any source file outside of that package.
+  You typically use package access within an app or framework that's structured into multiple modules.
 - *Internal access*
   enables entities to be used within any source file from their defining module, but not in any source file outside of that module.